-Eurobodalla Shire Council is expanding the Moruya Library and constructing a professional standard exhibition space, the Basil Sellers Exhibition Centre.
+This project involves the expansion of Moruya Library and the construction of a professional standard exhibition space, the Basil Sellers Exhibition Centre.

 For further details on the Bas, upcoming exhibitions and events please visit:

-- Building works are now complete with new workshop rooms becoming available to the public at the end of September.
-A new accessible ramp will be installed over September and October.
+- Building works are now complete with new workshop rooms available to the public from the end of September.
+A new accessible ramp was installed over September and October.
 Landscape design is currently underway with works on the outdoor area expected to continue through to December.

-- The library was closed for an extra month to support requests for construction issues.
-Thanks to our library patrons for being patient during this noisy and warm time of the year.
-The library staff work room, due to be completed by 11 January, and works for the Bas and library are expected to be completed by 6 February.
+- The library was closed for an additional month, allowing time to remedy construction issues.
+Library patrons were thanked for their patience during this noisy and warm time of year.
+The completion date for the library staff work room was extended to 11 January, 2019 and works for the Bas and library to 6 February, 2019.

-- Moruya Library was closed for one month from Thursday 1 November 2018 as renovations took place.
-The Moruya Library was scheduled to reopen Monday 3 December 2018.
+- Moruya Library was closed from 1 November, 2018 as renovations took place.
+The facility was scheduled to reopen 3 December, 2018.

-- Construction was well underway, with the base slab being poured earlier in the month.
-Work began on the next stage of construction, which involved the installation of the Bas frames and the library extension.
+- Construction began, with the pouring of the base slab early in the month.
+Work then began on constructing and installing the frames of the exhibition space and library extension.

 - Cumnock Constructions established the site to begin construction.
 Fencing was erected and excavation began shortly after.